-- You should take it at least once before you come to your orientation, but yes, you may take it again after orientation.
-You have 6 months to work through the learning modules and then try and improve your score.
-It is okay if you work on them after your orientation session.
-If you registered for a course that you later place out of, you can drop the old course and add a new one after all orientation sessions are over.
+- Yes, you may take it after orientation.
+If you registered for a course at orientation which you later place out of, you can drop the old course and add a new one after all orientation sessions are over.

-- When is the last time I can take the CMPT?
+- When is the last time I may take the CMPT?

 - The CMPT is never turned off.
-You can take it anytime.
-However, you need to complete it at least one day prior to the last day to add if you intend to register for a course that semester with a CMPT prerequisite.
+You may take it anytime.
+However, you need to complete it at least two days prior to the last day to add if you intend to register for a course that semester with a CMPT prerequisite.